naseefameer03/news-aggregator/README.md

 # 📚 Laravel News Aggregator

-A scalable Laravel 12 application that **aggregates articles** from multiple external news APIs (e.g., NewsAPI, NYTimes), stores them locally, and exposes **RESTful API endpoints** for filtered, paginated article access.
+A scalable Laravel 12 application that **aggregates articles** from multiple external news APIs (e.g., NewsAPI, NYTimes, The Guardian), stores them locally, and exposes **RESTful API endpoints** for filtered, paginated article access.
+News from external APIs are fetched automatically every 30 minutes.

 Built with a focus on **clean architecture**, **SOLID principles**, and **DRY coding practices**.